agraef/algodrum/README.md

 On the left-hand-side of the grid, the column with the round buttons lets you commit patterns for playback after toggling the 16 switches in a lane.
 On the right-hand side, the numbox column lets you enter note numbers to play on each lane, and the radio buttons let you select a lane for entering notes with the MIDI keyboard, and to generate a pattern using the probabilistic functions.
 All these elements are described in further detail below.

 During playback, the current position on the grid is indicated with a light blue bar in the corresponding column.
-A yellow bar in the grid indicates the range of grid positions to be played, in case the meter has less than 16 beats (the yellow grid column then indicates the first beat that is off the grid).
+An orange bar in the grid indicates the range of grid positions to be played, in case the meter has less than 16 beats (the orange grid column then indicates the first beat that is off the grid).

 ### Entering Notes

 To add a note to a lane, you can either just change the note number on the right, or click the right-hand side radio button on the corresponding row to select the lane and play a note on the MIDI keyboard.
 Tick all the boxes (toggles) where the note should be triggered.
 Note that the round button on the left then turns red to indicate that you still need to click the button to commit your changes.
 Before you do this, the previous version of the pattern continues to play and you still have the opportunity to undo your changes by pressing the `undo` button in the top right corner in the main patch.

-Also note that you *must* pick a nonzero note value to have a pattern play on the corresponding lane, i.e., lanes with a zero note value are always excluded from playback.
+Also note that you *must* pick a nonzero note value to have a pattern play, i.e., a zero note value effectively mutes the corresponding lane.

 ### Probabilities and Velocities